daytonaio/daytona/README.md

 ## Features
 * __Single Command__: Activate a fully configured development environment with a single command.
 * __Runs everywhere__: Spin up your development environment on any machine—whether it's local, remote, a physical server, VM, or cloud-based, & any architecture x86 or Arm.
-* __Confiuration File Support__: Initially support for [dev container](https://containers.dev/), ability to expand to DevFile, Nix & Backstage (Contributions welcome here!).
+* __Confiuration File Support__: Initially support for [dev container](https://containers.dev/), ability to expand to DevFile, Nix & Flox (Contributions welcome here!).
 * __Prebuilds System__: Has a prebuilds system, built in, to drasticly improve environment setup times(Contributions welcome here!).
 * __IDE Support__ : Seamlessly supports [VS Code](https://github.com/microsoft/vscode) & [JetBrains](https://www.jetbrains.com/remote-development/gateway/) locally, ready to use without configuration.
 Includes a built-in Web IDE for added convenience.
 * __Git Provider Integration__: Start with GitHub support, allowing easy repo or PR selection.
 Future plans to expand to GitLab & Bitbucket (Contributions welcome here!).
 * __Multiple Project Workspace__: Support for multiple project repositories in a dev environment, making it easy to develop using micro-service architecture.
 * __Reverse Proxy Integration__: Enable collaboration and streamline feedback loops by leveraging reverse proxy functionality.
 Access preview environments and the Web IDE seamlessly, even behind firewalls.
 * __Extensibility__: Enable extensibility with plugin or provider development.
 Moreover, in any dynamic language, not just Go(Contributions welcome here!).
-* __Security__: Compatibility with all existing technologies development environment technologies
+* __Security__: Automatically creates a VPN tunnel between the client and the devt environment, ensuring a fully secure connection.
+* __All Ports__: The VPN connection enables access to all ports on the development environments, offering greater functionality compared to using only the SSH port for remote environment connections.
 * __Works on my Machine__: Never experince it again.

 ## Getting Started
+### Requirements

+Before you begin the installation of Daytona, ensure you meet the following requirements:

+- __Docker__: Ensure Docker is installed and running on your machine.
+Daytona relies on Docker to create and manage development environments.
+- __Hardware Resources__: If you plan to create development environments locally, ensure your machine has sufficient resources.
+We recommend a minimum hardware specification of at least 2GB of RAM for optimal performance.

+Please verify these requirements to ensure a smooth installation and operation of Daytona on your system.

 ### Installing Daytona